natefaubion/purescript-heterogeneous/README.md

 write ergonomic, polymorphic, structurally-typed data.
 However, writing generic operations over such data types often involves a lot of tedious, constraint-level tricks.
-This library provides a framework which separates the traversal and summary logic for heterogenous data types, like `Functor` and `Foldable` do for homogenous types, so we can reduce the boilerplate and tricks while sharing implementations.
+This library provides a framework which separates the traversal and summary logic for heterogeneous data types, like `Functor` and `Foldable` do for homogenous types, so we can reduce the boilerplate and tricks while sharing implementations.